-A. The Designee shall establish benchmarks and metrics to evaluate the program, such as project or procurement costs; completion times, workplace safety; utilization rates and graduation rates of Priority Workers, women and people of color from pre-apprentice and apprentice training programs; and changes in the amount of contracting dollars paid to percentage of dollars paid to Small Business and Women and Minority Business Enterprises (WMBE) contractors firms working on Covered Projects and the number of Small Business and WMBE firms under contract.
+A. The Designee shall establish benchmarks and metrics to evaluate the program, such as project or procurement costs; completion times, workplace safety; utilization rates and graduation rates of Priority Workers, women and people of color from pre-apprentice and apprentice training programs; and changes in the amount of contracting dollars paid to Small Business and Women and Minority Business Enterprises (WMBE) firms working on Projects and the number of Small Business and WMBE firms under contract.

 B. Port efforts in pursuit of the objectives of this Policy Directive will be incorporated into the Port's Long Range Plan (LRP) to the fullest extent reasonable, including incorporation into the LRP scorecards, reports, and LRP updates.
-Further, ‡the Designee shall report findings to the Commission and Executive Director annually.
-In order to facilitate the timely delivery of information for reporting to the Commission and to better serve the public, it is in the interest of the Port of Seattle to prepare and publish a singlean annual report each year by April 30 titled Apprenticeship and Priority Hire Annual Report.
+Further, the Designee shall prepare and publish an annual report each year titled Apprenticeship and Priority Hire Annual Report.